Stuckertks09/vision-ui-automation-engine/README.md

 **Result:** The LLM only references elements that actually exist and can be interacted with.
 This prevents phantom selector generation and keeps token costs ~60% lower than naive DOM dumps.

 ### Framework-Aware Interaction Layer
 Linear and Notion use React synthetic event systems that ignore basic Playwright `.click()` calls.
-Agent B solves this with:
+Vision-Guided Interaction Agent solves this with:

 **Human-Style Mouse Gestures:**
 ```javascript